IN THIS ARTICLE

 • Worldwide, there are currently 1 million minimally invasive robotic surgeries, which will more than double by 2025.

-• In 2030, the surgical robotics market is expected to reach $22.7 billion, thanks to novel technology, new market players, and disruptive business models.
+• The surgical robotics market is expected to reach $22.7 billion in 2030, thanks to novel technology, new market players, and disruptive business models.

 Surgical robotics companies

 It's safe to say the surgical robotics market is growing.
-And as it does, more-and-more companies are competing with each other and developing technologies.
+As it does, more companies are competing with each other and developing technologies.
 For example, last year, Johnson & Johnson revealed they were working on a competitor to Intuitive Surgical's da Vinci system—which was the only name associated with surgical robots ten years ago.

 Here's our (non-exhaustive) list of 24 of the most exciting companies working in the surgical robotics space.